 Previous Policy Achievements

-2024: FIG $5 million Budget Shortfall
+2024: FIG $5 million Budget Shortfall and Survivor Benefits Notification

 After successfully passing Fostering Higher Education nearly two years ago-granting full cost of attendance to eligible Fosters, the Fostering Independence Grants (FIG) was impacted by a significant budget shortfall.
 To put it simply - there was not enough money to meet the demand.
 Thanks to the swift and intentional mobilization of our Foster leaders, community partners, and legislative champions, the gap in funding for the Fostering Independence Grants was met!